Full Backup vs. Incremental Backup vs. Differential Backup: Which Is Best?

 2. What Is Your Tolerance for Recovery Time?

-With a full backup on a daily basis, all of your assets are in a single set.
+With a full backup daily, all of your assets are in a single set.
 While a full recovery isn't quite immediate, it can occur very quickly and doesn't require the combination of multiple types of backup files.
-If your tolerance to any downtime is zero, full backups represent the least risk.
+If your tolerance for downtime is zero, full backups represent the least risk.

 3. How Many of Your Data Assets Are Actively Being Update?

 For most organizations, this represents a tiny percentage.
-A large volume of your data assets may be emails and files from previous years that you are required to retain for regulatory reasons.
+A large volume of your data assets may be emails and files from previous years that you must retain for regulatory reasons.

 Unless all of your data assets, applications, and databases are "living," running full backups on a very consistent basis may take more storage space than necessary.